mb2o/musicbrainz/README.md

 ## Example usage

 If you want to make a request to lookup a track MBID, you'd do the following.
-This makes a request using [RequestCore](http://github.com/skyzyx/requestcore), defaults to an XML response from Flickr, and parses it with SimpleXML.
+This makes a request using [RequestCore](http://github.com/skyzyx/requestcore), defaults to an XML response, and parses it with SimpleXML.

 	$brainz = new MusicBrainz();
 	$response = $brainz->track('3596bea8-684c-4b22-ac7b-4feea52be173', array(